Peter-E-Martin/HeCalc/README.md

 HeCalc is available through the python package index (PyPI), so you can install it using ```pip install hecalc```

+HeCalc is also available as an executable which will run a self-contained Windows application (Mac version coming soon!) that does not require the use of Python.
+The executable is available with each HeCalc release, which can be found on the right-hand side of the GitHub repository page by clicking the "tags" link under "Releases".
+Alternatively, the most recent download is available by [clicking here](https://github.com/Peter-E-Martin/HeCalc/releases/download/v0.1.1-alpha/HeCalc.exe).

 Alternatively, some functionality is provided directly by the python scripts hosted here on GitHub, so adding them directly to a data reduction workflow should be straightforward (as long as the dependencies found in pyproject.toml are met!).

 ***WARNING***: HeCalc is not currently compatible with Anaconda.
 As always, avoid using ```pip install``` commands in an Anaconda environment.
 This will result in the PyQt5 version used by Anaconda being overwritten and will be very hard to dig out.
 Anaconda compatibility wll hopefully be available in the Beta verions of HeCalc.